bradp/vv/README.md

 ## Blueprints

-Blueprints allow you to set up different plugins, themes, mu-plugins, options, or constants that will be installed to a new site you create.
+Blueprints allow you to set up different plugins, themes, mu-plugins, options, widgets, or constants that will be installed to a new site you create.
 First, run `vv --blueprint-init` to have vv create a `vv-blueprints.json` file in your VVV directory.
 You can edit this file to create and set up different blueprints.

 The blueprint should look like this:
 ```json